About the BC ECHO for Chronic Pain: Daytime Series on Opioid Weaning

 The BC ECHO for Chronic Pain: Daytime Series on Opioid Tapering will be comprised of four, one-hour, biweekly sessions in Fall 2021, repeating in Spring 2022.
 This series allows for a much deeper dive into the topic than could be covered in the standard monthly ECHO session and will ensure that participants understand correct guidelines and feel confident implement best practices with their patients.

 Topics and dates

 The first cycle of our daytime series will run every other week from October – November 2021.
 The second cycle will run every other week from March – May 2022.
 All sessions will take place at 12:00-1:00PM PT.
-Learners only need to sign up for either the fall or spring series.
+Registration for the fall series is now closed, but interested learners are encouraged to sign up for the spring series.

 - Session 1: Tuesday, October 12, 2021

 Spring cycle (program repeats):